bcmichael/RNMR-Docs/docs/command/full_command.md

 /WRT | Check for read access
 /CLS | Check if the archive is closed

-The flags for `TST REC` have the following meanings:
+The qualifiers for `TST REC` have the following meanings:

 Flag | Description
 ---- | -----------